 Does spinal decompression hurt?

 No. Most patients find it comfortable and relaxing.
 You’ll feel a gentle pulling sensation, but it shouldn’t cause pain.
-If you do feel discomfort, the treatment can be adjusted immediately.
+If you do feel discomfort, the treatment is adjusted immediately.

 How long do results last?

 That depends on your condition and what you do after treatment.
-Many patients experience long-term relief, especially when they follow through with corrective exercises and maintain good movement habits.
-Others may need occasional maintenance sessions.
+Patients who follow through with corrective exercises and maintain good movement habits consistently hold their results well.
+Others may benefit from occasional maintenance sessions down the road.

 Will insurance cover spinal decompression?

 Coverage varies.
 Some plans cover it under chiropractic care, while others don’t.
-We can verify your benefits and discuss payment options during your consultation.
+We can verify your benefits and discuss payment options when you come in.

 Can decompression fix a herniated disc completely?

-In some cases, yes—imaging has shown disc material retracting after a full course of treatment.
-But even when the disc doesn’t fully “heal,” reducing pressure on the nerve often eliminates symptoms, which is what matters most for quality of life.
+In many cases, yes – imaging has shown disc material retracting after a full course of treatment.
+And even when the disc doesn’t fully remodel, reducing pressure on the nerve eliminates symptoms for most patients.
+That’s what matters most for getting your life back.

 Ready to find out if spinal decompression is right for you?
 Schedule an appointment with Dr. Gentile or call (704) 821-3222.